 - 1 cup basil leaves, packed, sliced

 - 1 pound penne, or spaghetti or linguini, regular or gluten free, cooked accordingly to manufacturer’s instructions (if you use Explore cuisine edamame spaghetti, one 8-oz box will be enough for this recipe, as it grows a lot), 1/2 cup cooking liquid reserved

 - 1 1/2-2 cups grated parmesan or equally strong cheese (manchego is my great favorite)

 Add the onion and fry until just fragrant.
 Add the garlic and fry just a few more seconds, not giving it any time to brown and burn.

-Now add all ingredients except the pasta, and bring to boiling point.
+Now add all the sauce ingredients and bring to boiling point.
+Lower the flame.

-Toss in the cooked pasta and the pasta cooking liquid.
+Toss in the cooked pasta and the pasta cooking liquid, and the cheese.

 Divide the finished dish among 6 to 8 plates.
 Garnish with a drizzle of olive oil and a few basil leaves.

 Vegan Pasta Puttanesca